Kimberly is a 19-year-old jewelry artist, soap maker, and crocheter. She lives happily with her boyfriend in Northern Minnesota.

-This scarf is perfect for cold winter months, nice and thick and made with a heavier yarn it will definitely keep you warm.
-I used a cake yarn by YarnBee that i got at Hobby Lobby for about $6.
-You can use any yarn you would like for this pattern but I suggest using a medium weight yarn (5) as that's the size the YarnBee was.
-This pattern is perfect for making for you, or to give away as Christmas present as they work up super fast.
+This scarf is perfect for cold winter months.
+It's nice, thick, and made with a heavier yarn.
+It will definitely keep you warm.
+I used a cake yarn by YarnBee that I got at Hobby Lobby for about $6.
+You can use any yarn you would like for this pattern, but I suggest using a medium-weight yarn (5) as that's the size the YarnBee was.
+This pattern is perfect for making a scarf for yourself or for giving one away as a Christmas present.

 - Size K crochet hook.

 - YarnBee cakes yarn in size medium (5), a little over half a skein